MilaEgoshina/emergency-alert-system/README.md

 ## Overview

-The ENS is a multi-user application that enables the registration of a vast number of users, the sending of notifications across multiple channels, and the ability for recipients to respond with their safety status or other relevant information.
+The EAS is a multi-user application that enables the registration of a vast number of users, the sending of notifications across multiple channels, and the ability for recipients to respond with their safety status or other relevant information.
 It also allows for the creation of notification templates for quick dispatch during critical situations.

 ## Features